janEntikan/panda3d-docs/programming/finite-state-machines/advanced-fsm-tidbits.rst

    request a new state.
 If you try to do this, the FSM will raise the exception :py:exc:`FSM.AlreadyInTransition <direct.fsm.FSM.AlreadyInTransition>`.
-   This is a particularly common error if some cleanup code that is called from the exitStateName method has a side-effect that triggers a transition to a new state.
+   This is a particularly common error if some cleanup code that is called from the exit_state_name method has a side-effect that triggers a transition to a new state.

    However, there's a simple solution to this problem: call ``fsm.demand()``